keithalewis/math/bsmbs.md

 ---
 \newcommand{\Var}{\operatorname{Var}}

-Many people are incognizant of the simpler and more general instrument valuation theory developed by [@Ros1978].
-He showed the Black-Scholes/Merton result follows from geometry without using Ito processes or partial differential equations.
+[@Ros1978] came up with a simpler and more general theory than [@BlaSch1973] and [@Mer1973] for valuing derivatives.
+He showed their result follows from geometry.
+There is no need for probability theory, Ito processes, or partial differential equations.
+All instruments have prices and cash flows that are paid in proportion to the amount held.
+Cash flows place geometric constraints on arbitrage-free prices.

+Ross used the Hahn-Banach theorem to show

-Ross showed "If there are no arbitrage opportunities in a market, then there must exist a (not generally unique) positive linear operator that can be used to value all marketed assets."
+> If there are no arbitrage opportunities in a market, then there must exist a (not generally unique) positive linear operator that can be used to value all marketed assets.

-Positive linear operators give rise to positive measures that can be divided by their total mass to give a "probability measure."
+Positive linear operators give rise to positive measures that can be divided by their total mass resulting in a "risk-neutral probability measure."
-The is referred to as a risk-neutral measure, but it is not the probability of anything.
+They are positive measures having mass 1, but are not the probability of anything.
+A better name is "risk-blind probability measure."

-There is no need for a useless real-world measure that is immediately thrown out.
+There is no need for a so-called real world measure that gets immediately thrown out.
+Ross just gets down to the business of valuing, hedging, and managing the risks of _any_ instrument -- not just the bond, stock, and option B-S/M considered.

+> Let us stress again the power of these results.
+To begin with, expectational mechanisms to describe how we anticipate the index, $X_t$, will behave are irrelevant.
+Furthermore, there is no need for $X_t$ to follow a diffusion process to apply the usual option analysis or, for that matter, for the stream $c$ to follow any specific process.
+All that is necessary is the assumption that current asset values do not permit arbitrage.
+In particular, then, we do not even have to assume that the current index price is in equilibrium to correctly appraise the project.

+Defining "equilibrium" is problematic.
+Ross pointed out you don't need that for his theory.
+My reading of "the stream $c$" is the stream of stock dividends.
+Ross was in the equity world at the time and assumed a jump in stock prices corresponded to a dividend payment.
+Replacing $c$ with the cash flow $C_t$ received at time $t$ associated with owning an instrument leads to a

 Every positive random variable with finite expected value and log-variance can be written $F = fe^{sX - \kappa(s)}$ where $f = E[F]$, $s^2 = \Var(\log F)$,